Super Easy Passion Fruit Butter Recipe

 Put all ingredients into a saucepan on a low heat and stir continuously for about 15 minutes until mixture thickens.

-Pour hot mixture into sterilized jars and store in fridge.
+Pour hot mixture into sterilised jars and store in fridge.

 Mum’s Sweet Mustard Pickles Recipe

-This recipe is a family favourite and delicious for sandwiches or dips – So I thought I’d share it!
+This recipe is a family favourite and delicious for sandwiches or dips featuring Pickles, so I thought I’d share it!

 amy's cucmbers resized